 Conor D’Arcy who is an analyst of policy at the Resolution Foundation is of the opinion that the boost in wages is a welcome change to over six million workers.
 However accompanying the rise in wages, the wage floor will be driven towards territory which remains previously uncharted.

-He also cited how past warnings about the negative impact on increase in minimum wages have proved inaccurate but the sectors of retail, hospitality, care and retail will definitely witness a challenging position.
+He also cited how past warnings about the negative impact on the increase in minimum wages have proved inaccurate but the sectors of retail, hospitality, essay writing service, care, and retail will definitely witness a challenging position.

 According to D’Arcy the potential reaction of employers is uncertain with some going for a lesser number of fresh hires and fewer working hours but previous experience that by and large most pressures are absorbed by the companies themselves through incremental price increase, a small dip in the amount of profits and an increase in productivity.